 Nursing Home Preadmission Assessments

 To prevent persons from being inappropriately placed in nursing homes, a preadmission screening and resident review (PASRR) is required of all persons prior to admittance into a Medicaid-funded nursing home.
 This is a federal requirement in which potential long-term care residents are assessed for serious mental illness (SMI) and intellectual disabilities (ID).
 For those who have needs related to SMI or ID, specific care needs are evaluated and the most appropriate setting (the least restrictive) to meet those needs is determined.
-(Some persons might be able to receive long-term care services in their homes or community via a Medicaid waiver rather than require nursing home placement).
+Some persons might be able to receive long-term care services in their homes or community via a Medicaid waiver rather than require nursing home placement.

 Potential nursing home residents must require a nursing facility level of care, regardless of the presence of SMI or ID, for Medicaid-funded nursing home admittance.
 This pre-admission level of care screening might be combined with the PASRR or might be a separate review, depending on the state in which one resides.
-While the exact pre-admission review process differs between states, with some states having additional layers of entrance assessments than others, each state has a standard process.
+While the exact pre-admission review process differs between states, with some states having additional layers of entrance assessments, each state has a standard process.
 This process should be fairly easy to navigate with the assistance of one’s state Medicaid agency.